cyberdm22/AI-Privacy-Cyber-Liability-Risk-Quantifier/README.md

 * **Testing RMSE:** ~₹8.37 Crores (against a ~₹250+ Crore penalty cap, representing a <3% error margin).

 ## 📜 License & Academic Integrity
-This project was developed for academic research purposes at The National Law Institute University (NLIU), Bhopal.
+This project was developed for academic research purposes.
 It is intended to demonstrate the intersection of machine learning, cyber law, and IT auditing frameworks.

 ---EOF---